pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/05_Class_Settings/14_Path_Formatter.md

 ```

 **Note regarding batch assignment**
-The containerType will be `grid` and the object ID will be the folder ID.
+The containerType will be `batch` and the object ID will be the folder ID.